A complete beginner’s guide to high-intensity interval training

 This benefit is, in fact, a significant one as many aerobic exercises tend to solely do well on calorie burning, but poorly on muscle mass preservation.

 Precision Nutrition has published a study that recorded this downside of typical cardio workouts for weight loss.

-With HIIT, in addition to achieving major calorie burn and fat loss, you can condition your body in way that encourages development of lean muscle mass, which practically is the base of faster metabolism.
+With HIIT, in addition to achieving major calorie burn and fat loss, you can condition your body in a way that encourages the development of lean muscle mass, which practically is the base of a faster metabolism.